jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">
 If you have this on your transcript:

-- It is hard to know what exactly the client wants, because I dont talk directly to the client
+- It is hard to know what exactly the client wants, because I don’t talk directly to the client
-- The document is divided in sections, seperated by blank pages.
+- The document is divided in sections, separated by blank pages.
 - The current ideas/prototypes are in the first section.
-All discarded or “paused” ones are in later sections (the archive”) […]
+All discarded or »paused« ones are in later sections (the archive”) […]

 It will look like this after adding the participant codes (the data is from the second research
 session:

 - It is hard to know what exactly the client wants, because I don’t talk directly to the client –  **P2**
-- The document is divided in sections, seperated by blank pages.  –  **P2**
+- The document is divided in sections, separated by blank pages.  –  **P2**
 - The current ideas/prototypes are in the first section.
 All discarded or ›paused‹ ones are in later sections (the archive”) –  **P2**
 […]